Ozy Media, CEO Convicted of Fraud After Staged Goldman Call

 “This case is about a crooked co-founder Samir Rao who lied, undermined and betrayed Mr. Watson," he said during his closing statement to the jury.

+After the verdict was read Tuesday, Watson’s sister yelled “What?" from the courtroom gallery and said “This is absolutely insane" and “Why are you being racist to my brother?" when US District Judge Eric Komitee revoked Watson’s bail.
+Marshals said they would not allow Watson to say good-bye to his family because of the reaction by his supporters.
+A representative of his family declined to comment.

+Watson’s lawyer had argued that’s no risk he would try to flee before he’s sentenced.
+Prosecutors said he has surrendered his passport, but told the judge he’s “not above lying" or taking advantage of his family.

-Rao testified against Watson after agreeing to plead guilty, as did Ozy’s chief of staff, Suzee Han.
+Rao testified at the trial against Watson after agreeing to plead guilty, as did Ozy’s chief of staff, Suzee Han.

 Rao told the jury that Goldman Sachs had agreed to invest $35 million in the startup, but asked to hear from clients like YouTube.
 He testified that to fool the bankers into thinking the company was profitable, he took his cues from Watson on what to say when he pretended to be YouTube executive Alex Piper during a February 2021 conference call.
 Both immediately realized their plan failed catastrophically, Rao said.